NodeOps-app/KapNodeSoftware-Binary/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Check the logs using `docker-compose logs` or `docker logs kapnode`
+1. Check the logs using `docker logs kapnode` or `docker-compose logs`
-2. Verify all environment variables are correctly set in your `.env` file
+2. Verify all environment variables are correctly set
 3. Ensure the RPC endpoint is accessible
 4. Confirm the node has sufficient funds for gas fees